DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - This challenge reinforced the best practice of independent research and the separation of HTML (structure) and CSS (presentation).

 ---

+#### SECOND CHALLENGE - creating and styling a footer

+### Course Step Number: 585

+### Date Researched: 2025-08-25

+##### Key Concepts / Summary

+This challenge required the student to create a `<footer>` tag in HTML and use CSS to center and bold the text within it.
+The student's successful completion demonstrates an understanding of semantic HTML and fundamental styling concepts.

+##### Insights from Chat Discussion summary

+- The learner successfully completed all three tasks and also added custom styling, such as background color and font size, as advised in a previous lesson.
+- The challenge reinforced the use of semantic HTML and basic CSS properties, providing a practical application of foundational knowledge.

+---